modeset/-deprecated-utensils/README.md

 ### Reminders and Tasks
 - Look at making the sass files use abstract elements
-- Auto add the buttons
+- Auto add the modifiers?
 - Abstract status colors out to a variable to limit the output
 - Anything that has a status color should get a builder?
 - Should we abstract focus/disabled states to a mixin?